Can you freeze coconut flour? Storage Tips + Recipes

 1. Appearance and Color: Fresh coconut flour hasa light cream color, while expired flour may appear darker or have visible discoloration.

 2. Aroma: Give the flour a sniff!
 Fresh coconut flour should have a pleasant nutty aroma.
-If it smells rancid or off, it’s likely past its prime.
+If it smells rancid or off, it’s expired coconut flour and should be discarded.

 3. Texture: Coconut flour with a low moisture content should be dry and fine, with only small clumps, no wet clumps or wet spots.
 If you notice any moisture or small wet clumps, it’s a sign of spoilage.